 This blog comprises two sections.
-Firstly it briefly sketches the journey undertaken by Korsten to arrive at Algoa Bay and what he did whilest in Port Elizabeth.
+Firstly, it briefly mentions its initial founder, Thomas Ignatius Ferreirs and then it sketches the journey undertaken by Korsten to arrive at Algoa Bay and what he did whilst in Port Elizabeth.
 In the second section, it provides an account by the final tenant of this property.
 He gives an insight into the treasures that were hidden therein.
-Finally the real reason for its reprehensible destruction are revealed.
+Finally, the real reason for its reprehensible destruction is revealed.

 Main picture: Cradock Place